UniVRsity/mixed-reality-extension-sdk/DEPLOYING.md

 If you see this error, run `openode deploy` one more time and it should clear up.
 If you see this error again, please [open a GitHub issue here](https://github.com/Microsoft/mixed-reality-extension-sdk/issues/new).

 Once your deployment succeeds, you're ready to connect from AltspaceVR!

+Open the AltspaceVR app, go to your world editor, press basics, then press SDK apps, then type wss://YOUR_SITE_NAME.openode.io/.
+Note you must use wss:// or it will not connect.
+It should display after this.

 For instructions on instantiating your app within AltspaceVR, checkout the [sample repo's README.md]( https://github.com/Microsoft/mixed-reality-extension-sdk-samples/blob/master/README.md)

 If you want to re-deploy, you should use `openode stop` before calling `openode deploy`, otherwise the deploy will